Azure/azure-sdk-for-js/documentation/Migration.md

 ## Context Types

-Tree-shaking (eliminating not used code) wasn't really possible in our Node.js SDK packages due to the way that we structured our types.
+Tree-shaking (eliminating unused code) wasn't really possible in our Node.js SDK packages due to the way that we structured our types.
 For example, the [azure-arm-storage](https://npmjs.com/package/azure-arm-storage) SDK is structured similar to this:

 ```TypeScript
 class StorageManagementClient {